 Once you have configured your web server and set up third-party service accounts, it’s time to configure your WordPress settings.

 The first step in configuring your site for traffic is to ensure that your global settings have been set up correctly.

 The WordPress dashboard area contains a Settings menu that allows you to modify your site’s main settings …

 Content entered into fields like Site Title and Tagline can affect traffic by influencing your site’s SEO, search listings, etc …

 The Writing Settings section contains one of the most important and frequently overlooked automated traffic notification systems available to WordPress users …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have intentionally chosen to discourage search engines from indexing your site, then your site will automatically ping the services entered into the Update Services box
+Unless you have specifically configured your settings to discourage search engines from indexing your site, then your site will automatically notify the update services entered into the Update Services box

-By default, when WordPress is installed, this section includes only one entry …
+By default, when WordPress is installed, only one service is available …